slatedocs/slate/source/includes/_errors.md

 createMarket | -2 | Too many events
 createMarket | -3 | Too many outcomes
-createMarket | -4 | Not enough money or market already exists getSimulatedBuy | -2 | Cost updating error (did you enter a valid quantity?) getSimulatedSell | -2 | Cost updating error (did you enter a valid quantity?) report | 0 | Could not set reporter ballot report | -1 | Report length does not match the number of expiring events report | -2 | Voting period expired report | -3 | Incorrect hash sellShares | -1 | Invalid outcome or trading closed sellShares | -2 | Entered a negative number of shares sellShares | -3 | Not enough money
-sellShares | -4 | Bad nonce/hash
-sendReputation | 0 | Not enough Reputation
+createMarket | -4 | Not enough money or market already exists sendReputation | 0 | Not enough Reputation
 sendReputation | -1 | Your Reputation account was just created!
 Earn some Reputation before you can send to others. sendReputation | -2 | Receiving address doesn't exist